How does a battery work?

 How Do I Claim Back My VAT?

-If you are on the diability living allowance, you may be VAT exempt on our mobility products.
-If you are then please get in touch with us via email at [email protected], providing evidence of your disability.
-Once the proper evidence has been provided we will refund your VAT.
+If you are on the disability living allowance, you may be VAT exempt from our mobility products.
+If you are then please get in touch with us via email at [email protected].
+We will then send you a VAT relief form.
+Complete and return this to us, a refund of your VAT will then be processed in due course.